+If your chore list includes “organizing my photos” you might look at the endless stream of smart phone photos and think, “Oh, wow!” followed by “Do I really have time for this?!”

+And after about 20 minutes, you turn your attention to a more fun project like planning your family’s summer vacation or making more coffee.

+**AS UPDATED:**

-If one of your resolutions for 2018 was to “get more organized,” you might look at the endless stream of post-holiday photos and think, “Oh, wow!” followed by “Do I really have time for this?!”
+If your chore list includes “organizing my photos” you might look at the endless stream of smart phone photos and think, “Oh, wow!” followed by “Do I really have time for this?!”

 And after about 20 minutes, you turn your attention to a more fun project like planning your family’s summer vacation or making more coffee.